openbmc/docs/designs/bmc-reset-with-host-up.md

 - obmc-chassis-powerreset@.target.require
 - obmc-host-reset@.target.requires

+### Automated Recovery when host does not respond

+A separate service and application will be created within phosphor-state-manager to execute the following logic in situations where chassis power is on but the host has failed to respond to any of the different mechanisms to communicate with it:
+- If chassis power on (/run/openbmc/chassis@%i-on)
+- And host is off (!ConditionPathExists=!/run/openbmc/host@%i-on)
+- And restored BootProgress is not None
+- Then (assume host was booting before BMC reboot)
+  - Log error indicating situation
+  - Move host to Quiesce and allow automated recovery to kick in

 ### Note on custom mechanism for IBM systems
 IBM systems will utilize a processor CFAM register.
 The specific register is **Mailbox scratch register 12**.